kd-zh/BCimageFinder/README.md

 Find your Neopet's [Beauty Contest](https://www.jellyneo.net/?go=beautycontest) images!

 All Neopets trademarks belong to Neopets, I do not own Neopets.
+[Here](https://upload.neopets.com/robots.txt) is the robots.txt for the host of the BC images.

 BC = Beauty Contest